dotnet/csharplang/proposals/using-alias-types.md

     ;

 + 'unsafe' can only be used with an using_alias_directive or using_static_directive, not a using_directive.
-+ The 'unsafe' keyword specified in the alias or static directive causes the entire textual extent of the 'type' or 'type_name' portion (not the 'namespace_name' portion) to become an unsafe context.
++ The 'unsafe' keyword present in a 'using_alias_directive' causes the entire textual extent of the 'type' portion (not the 'namespace_name' portion) to become an unsafe context.
++ The 'unsafe' keyword present in a 'using_static_directive' causes the entire textual extent of the 'type_name' portion to become an unsafe context.
 ```